Javac0/Test/readme.txt

 git is a version control system
 Git is free software
 this is git commit two
+Git tracks changes